epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 ### Movie Datasets
 The central dataset for our study is the CMU Dataset [^1].
 Since time will play a crucial role in our study and precise release dates are often unavailable, we will fill in missing dates dates using The Movies Dataset from Kaggle [^2].
-The first step is to clean and filter the movie data as follows:
+The first step is to clean and filter the movie data as explained in the "Datasets" section on our website.
-* Removing unnecessary columns and NaN entries
-* Keep only the entries for which we have both metadata and a plot summary
-* Lowercase all plot summaries
-* Convert all entries in easily readable format (e.g. convert {"/m/09c7w0": "United States of America"} to "United States of America")
-* Filter only for US movies

-Incomplete or missing dates for movies in the CMU dataset are replaced with corresponding data from the Kaggle dataset (matched based on movie titles and date comparisons).
-If neither the CMU nor the Kaggle dataset provide valid information on the movie date, we drop the corresponding entry.
-The cleaned dataset is exported and saved in .tsv format.

-### Movie Classification
+### Movie Classification - 3 Classes

 The next step is to identify the violent movies in the cleaned dataset.
-We want to distinguish between the following three classes:
+First, we want to distinguish between the following three classes:

 * Violent
-* Mildly violent
+* Mild
-* Non-violent
+* Peaceful

 To achieve this, we implemented two different models: